 3. Gram-negative folliculitis

-Gram-negative folliculitis is a rare and extreme type of acne caused by increase of gram-negative bacteria, like Escherichia coli, Pseudomonas aeruginosa, Serratia marcescens, Proteus mirabilis and Klebsiella.
+This type of severe acne is rare and extreme type caused by increase of gram-negative bacteria.
+Gram-negative bacteria like Escherichia coli, Pseudomonas aeruginosa, Serratia marcescens, Proteus mirabilis and Klebsiella.
 Also, it could appear as a result of long term antibacterial treatments in patients with acne vulgaris or rosacea.

-This is a rare condition, just like other forms of severe acne, and still not recognized whether it is more typical for females or males.
+This is a rare condition just like other forms of severe acne.
+Besides it is still not known whether it is more typical for a women or men.
 The term gram-negative relates to a type of blue stain used for laboratory testing.
 Bacteria that don’t stain blue are known as gram-negative.

-Once again, Isotretinoin (Accutane) is often prescribed for gram-negative folliculitis treatment, combined with systemic antibiotics such as cephalosporins.
+Once again Isotretinoin (Accutane) is a medicine for gram-negative folliculitis treatment, combined with systemic antibiotics such as cephalosporins.

 4. Pyoderma Faciale

 Pyoderma Faciale, aslo known as Rosasea Fulminans, is severe facial acne with large painful nodules, pustules and sores which can cause scarring.
-This type of acne affects only women between 20 and 40 years of age.
-This type of severe acne usually forms very quickly and may even occur on the face of a woman who never had acne before.
+Also this type of acne affects only women between 20 and 40 years of age and usually forms very quickly.
+On the other hand it may even occur on face of a woman who never had acne before.

-It is not associated with oily skin and it does not arise from comedones.
-Although pyoderma faciale does not last longer than one year, it can cause serious damage on the skin in a very short period of time.
+Oily skin does not cause Pyoderma Faciale neither does comedones.
+Although pyoderma faciale doesn’t last longer than one year, it can cause serious skin damage very quickly.

-Combined use of Isotretinoin (Accutane) and systemic or topical steroids is usually prescibed for pyoderma faciale.
-These steroids are usually used in fight with severe acne for decreasing the inflammation and infection.
-It should be noticed that long-term use of this steroids use can also cause some serious side effects.
+Combination of Isotretinoin (Accutane) with systemic or topical steroids is the most prescribed medicine for pyoderma faciale.
+Also these steroids have purpose to decrease inflammation and infection.
+However long-term use of this steroids can also cause some unwanted side effects.